 Now let’s be honest, 24 hours is not enough time to get under the surface of a city, so location is key.
-You’ll be pleased to know we have you covered at any of our Sydney City properties, perfectly nestled in the trendy village of Potts Point.
+You’ll be pleased to know we have you covered at any of our Potts Point properties, perfectly nestled in the trendy village of Potts Point.

 What you may remember as dark and seedy alleyways of "The Cross" have spawned into delicious and vibrant avenues, providing endless food and drink possibilities.
 So to help you out, we thought we would fill you in on our perfect day in the area.